SMelidoni/SMelidoni/README.md

 ### 🤝🏽 Let's Connect!

-Whether you're interested in collaborating or just want to say hi, I'm all ears!
+Whether you're interested in collaborating or just want to say hello, I'm all ears!
 Don't hesitate to reach out.